iykethe1st/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13: script that takes a list of words as input and prints only words that appear exactly once - Input format: One line one word, Output format: One line, one word, Words should be sorted

+Task 14: Display lines containing the pattern “root” from the file /etc/passwd